 Another way to save money on your wedding tuxedo is to rent it from an online retailer instead of going into a big-box store.
-Sites like Generation Tux or The Black Tux offer tuxedos at a deep discount for the groom if his wedding party also rents their tuxes from the retailer.
+Some sites offer tuxedos at a deep discount for the groom if his wedding party also rents their tuxes from the retailer.
 You also get a chance to try it on before the big day to make sure it fits, and it arrives two weeks before your wedding.

 What Dictates the Price

 The cost of renting your wedding tux is a small fraction of the tuxedo’s outright purchase price.
 Aside from that, the cost will depend on the designer, fabric, and any alterations you might need to make the tux fit like a glove.
 “The designer alone will be a huge indicator of which price range you’ll fall in, but that isn’t to say that you can’t get a high-quality tux at a reasonable price,” says Carlson.